kis9a/SmartCaseMatch/README.md

 ## Overview

-SmartCaseMatch is a plugin created to simplify the use of [vim-scripts/SmartCase](https://github.com/vim-scripts/SmartCase).
-SmartCaseMatch decomposes a given string with delimiters and searches the string for all cases.
+SmartCaseMatch is a vim plugin created to simplify the use of [vim-scripts/SmartCase](https://github.com/vim-scripts/SmartCase).
+SmartCaseMatch split the string with a separator and search the string in all cases.

 The advantage of [vim-scripts/SmartCase](https://github.com/vim-scripts/SmartCase) is its simplicity.
-The SmartCase functions provided work very well and can convert strings while preserving the string case.
+The SmartCase functions provided work very well and can replace string while maintaining the original string case.
 It will also be easy to understand the processing of the functions.
-However, conversion of strings containing numbers or taking plurals into account is not supported, so if more advanced conversion is required, it is recommended to use [tpope/vim-abolish](https://github.com/tpope/vim-abolish).
+However, replacement of strings containing numbers or considering plurals is not supported, so if more advanced replacement is required, it is recommended to use [tpope/vim-abolish](https://github.com/tpope/vim-abolish).

 ## Installation